wso2/docs-security/en/docs/security-processes/saas-incident-notification-process.md

 | **Medium**     | 7 Business Days             | 7 Business Days          |
 | **Low**        | Decided on a case by case basis  |  Decided on a case by case basis |

-Timely and comprehensive communication of any security announcements will be sent to subscriber.
+Timely and comprehensive communication of any security announcements will be sent to subscribers.

 ## Free-tier User Notification Process